 She gave a ghost of a smile, and nodded.
 Together they turned and looked together one last time down into the stone face of the effigy of the King Elessar, Aragorn son of Arathorn, then down at the two tombs that lay beside it.
 Finally she whispered, "Thank you for confirming his order, for none of the three deserved to have their remains lie inside away from the light of Sun, Moon, and Stars, and away from the touch of the free wind."
 He pulled her tight to his side.
 "I will take my leave of your sisters tomorrow, and I will go."

 She considered only a moment.
 "No," she said at last, "no, although that was where we met.
 No, he will look for me where we first pledged our troth, in Lothlórien."

 "It is Lórien no longer, Naneth."

 "Perhaps not, but it is where I will go."

 She allowed him to stand by her, holding her close, accepting the unspoken love, the unspoken farewells.
-And when at last she pulled from him and looked deeply into his eyes he allowed it, opening his heart to her as fully as he could.
+When at last she pulled from him and looked deeply into his eyes he allowed it, opening his heart to her as fully as he could.
 Finally she whispered, "I have given the keepers of my heart to the Men of the West.
 May they always be worthy of them."
-And she leaned forward and kissed his brow, and quietly left him.
+She leaned forward and kissed his brow, and quietly left him.

 "I must tell you tonight, my Love and Lord--I am with child, and it has quickened this day!"
 He looked at her with astonishment, his grief starting to fall away.
 For Life and Death must always stand so, side by side, with pleasure and pain, birth and dying, always on the opposite sides of the same coin.